The pulsing xenia coral is a popular, fast-growing, easy to frag soft corals species.

 If you want to grow this coral in your tank, one piece of advice is to try and locate it on an island in your tank.
-Pulsing Xenia are a rapidly growing, encrusting-type species that will creep along andy surface and grow new polyps.
+Pulsing Xenia is a rapidly growing, encrusting-type species that will creep along andy surface and grow new polyps.
 Therefore it is possible that over time, and left unchecked, an individual Pulsing Xenia coral could conceivably invade every piece of live rock in your tank.

 The only way to retard that process is to isolate the coral (within your tank) by surrounding the colony by a ‘moat’ of space that will allow you to keep the colony in a place where you want it.